History of Zionism

-Background: The historic and religious origins of Zionism
+Background: the historical and religious origins of Zionism

 Biblical precedents

 The precedence for Jews to return to their ancestral homeland, motivated by strong divine intervention, first appears in the Torah, and thus later adopted in the Christian Old Testament.
 After Jacob and his sons had gone down to Egypt to escape a drought, they were enslaved and became a nation.
 Later, as commanded by God, Moses went before Pharaoh, demanded, "Let my people go!" and foretold severe consequences, if this was not done.
 Torah describes the story of the plagues and the Exodus from Egypt, which is estimated at about 1400 BCE, and the beginning of the journey of the Jewish People toward the Land of Israel.
 These are celebrated annually during Passover, and the Passover meal traditionally ends with the words "Next Year in Jerusalem."

 The theme of return to their traditional homeland came up again after the Babylonians conquered Judea in 587 BCE and the Judeans were exiled to Babylon.
 In the book of Psalms (Psalm 137), Jews lamented their exile while Prophets like Ezekiel foresaw their return.
 The Bible recounts how, in 538 BCE Cyrus the Great of Persia conquered Babylon and issued a proclamation granting the people of Judah their freedom.
 50,000 Judeans, led by Zerubbabel returned.
 A second group of 5000, led by Ezra and Nehemiah, returned to Judea in 456 BCE.

 Precursors

-The 613 Jewish revolt against Heraclius is considered the last serious Jewish attempt for gaining autonomy in Palestine in antiquity.
+The 613 Jewish revolt against Heraclius is considered the last serious Jewish attempt to gain autonomy in Palestine in antiquity.
 In 1160 David Alroy led a Jewish uprising in Upper Mesopotamia that aimed to reconquer the promised land.
+The Jewish expulsion from Spain led to some Jewish refugees fleeing to Ottoman Palestine.
+In 1564, Joseph Nasi, with the support of the sultan of the Ottoman Empire, attempted to create a Jewish province in the Galilee, but he died in 1579 and his plans weren't completed.
+However, the community in Safed continued as did small-scale aliyah into the 17th century.

+In 1648 Sabbatai Zevi (1626–1676) announced himself as the Messiah and gained many Jews to his side, forming a base in Salonika.
+He first tried to establish a settlement in Gaza, but moved later to Smyrna.
+After deposing the old rabbi Aaron Lapapa in the spring of 1666, the Jewish community of Avignon, France, prepared to emigrate to the new kingdom.

-In 1648 Sabbatai Zevi from modern Turkey claimed he would lead the Jews back to Palestine.
-At the beginning of the 19th century, the Perushim, disciples of the Vilna Gaon, left Lithuania to settle in the Land of Israel in anticipation of the return of the Messiah in 1840.
+At the beginning of the 19th century, the Perushim, disciples of the Vilna Gaon, left Lithuania to settle in Ottoman Palestine in anticipation of the return of the Messiah in 1840.
 A dispatch from the British Consulate in Jerusalem in 1839 reported that "the Jews of Algiers and its dependencies, are numerous in Palestine..."
 There was also significant migration from Central Asia (Bukharan Jews).
 In 1868 Judah ben Shalom led a large movement of Yemenite Jews to Palestine.

-In addition to Messianic movements, the population of the Holy Land was slowly bolstered by Jews fleeing Christian persecution, especially after the so-called Reconquista of Al-Andalus (the Arabic name for the Iberian Peninsula).
 Safed became an important center of Kabbalah.
 Jerusalem, Hebron, and Tiberias also had significant Jewish populations.